violetwei/ConUHacks-IV-2019/README.md

 #### React components:

-WhosOnlineList.js; MessageList.js; TypingIndicator.js; SendMessageForm.js
+- [x] WhosOnlineList.js; MessageList.js; TypingIndicator.js; SendMessageForm.js

 ### Subscribe new messages

 After having a Chatkit connection, continue building chat features.

-Create a stateless MessageList.js component in ./src/components
+- [x] Create a stateless MessageList.js component in ./src/components

 #### Update ChatScreen.js

-1. Once connect to Chatkit, will get a currentUser object that represents the current connected user
+- [x] 1.
+Once connect to Chatkit, will get a currentUser object that represents the current connected user

-2. Chatkit is "user-driven" -> not all interactions happen on the currentUser, so call subscribeToRoom on the currentUser (currentUser.subscribeToRoom)
+- [x] 2.
+Chatkit is "user-driven" -> not all interactions happen on the currentUser, so call subscribeToRoom on the currentUser (currentUser.subscribeToRoom)

-3. subscribeToRoom takes an event handler called onMessage that is called in real-time each time a new message arrives
+- [x] 3. subscribeToRoom takes an event handler called onMessage that is called in real-time each time a new message arrives

-4. Specified the messageLimit, onMessage is called retroactively for up to 'messageLimit' recent messages, which means after refreshing the page, will see up to 'messageLimit' recent chat messages.
+- [x] 4.
+Specified the messageLimit, onMessage is called retroactively for up to 'messageLimit' recent messages, which means after refreshing the page, will see up to 'messageLimit' recent chat messages.

 ### Send messages

 - \[x] To allow users to send messages -> create a SendMessageForm.js component in ./src/components

+#### Update ChatScreen.js

+The SendMessageForm component should be similar to theWhatIsYourUsernameForm component defined earlier.

+- [x] After the SendMessageForm is submitted, access this.state.currentUser and call sendMessage.

+ChatScreen is a container component that manages application state and renders the UI using components.

+### Add realtime 'typing indicators' feature

+With the help of Chatkit API, will be able to add 'typing indicators' with little effort.

+- [x] Create a TypingIndicator.js component in ./src/components

+#### Update ChatScreen.js

+By using Chatkit API, 'typing indicators' breaks down to two fundamental actions:

+1. Calling currentUser.userIsTyping when the current user starts typing.

+2. Listening to userStartedTyping and userStoppedTyping events

+If the service doesn't receive a userIsTyping event after a few seconds, Chatkit API assumes the currentUser has stopped typing.

+Therefore, there is no need to manually raise an event when someone stops typing.

+### Add 'online presence' list

+- [x] Use Chatkit's "online presence" feature to render a list of users and their real-time online status.

+- [x] Create a WhosOnlineList.js component in /src/components

+#### Update ChatScreen.js

+- [x] Manage the state of users in currentRoom.users.

+As users connect and disconnect, state is dynamically updated.

+- [x] currentRoom.users should always refelect the current state of your chat app.

+Therefore, when users come online or go offline (onPresenceChange), or new users join (onUserAdded)

+- [x] -> Call forceUpdate which tells React to evaluate currentRoom.users and update the UI.